Pressure, Meet Play: A Guide to Picking the Right Game (Part II)

 Taken one step further, teams that master escape room fundamentals can use the challenge to position players where they can practice weaker skills.
 It’s also an excellent opportunity for leaders to flex their ability to empower people under pressure.

-At the intersection of “What” and “Acting” is Decision Making.
+At the intersection of “What” and “Acting” is Decisions and Execution.
 When people have a sense of autonomy and ownership, engagement skyrockets.
 Many people are looking for moments that they can proudly point to and say, “look what I did.”

-When workspaces are experiencing Decision Making as a pressure point, people may be weighing the costs of accountability, change, or failure over the potential accomplishment.
+When workspaces are experiencing Decisions and Execution as a pressure point, people may be weighing the costs of accountability, change, or failure over the potential accomplishment.
 They may also have limited power in the workplace or feel frustrated at the lack of recent progress.
 Simply put, things aren’t happening.
-A team may have the world’s greatest plan, but if roles aren’t executed and expectations aren’t clear, then tensions can bubble over.
+A team may have the world’s greatest plan, but if roles aren’t delivered and expectations aren’t clear, then tensions can bubble over.

 To address this pressure point, we suggest games that allow people to fail fast and experience frequent moments of success.
 Minute to Win It is a growing collection of challenges that has been popularized into several reality shows.
 Players must complete a task – usually made up of a few common household objects – in under 60 seconds.